jmcdo29/ogma/packages/cli/README.md

 ogma production.log > production.hydrated.log
 ```

 You can also read from a stream.
-For example, you can redirect the output of `tail` to read incoming lines:
+For example, on Unix shells, you can redirect the output of `tail` to read incoming lines:

 ```sh
 tail -F production.log | ogma hydrate